pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ## Separating concerns

 You will be adding unit testing with Jest (or similar testing suite) for subsequent assignments.
 To set it up correctly, you have to set up the server in one file and the routes and other logic in other files.

-To code along, you can use your previous pre-reading Express app.
-You may need to refactor this Express app, if you have begun to build it.
-Alternatively, set up a new app for practice and review.
+The following code examples will demonstrate how to do this.

 ## Getting started

+You make read or code along.
+To code along, you can get started with the steps below.

+- make a new project folder and `cd` into it
 - `touch .gitignore` (and set it up)
 - `npm init`
 - `npm i express`